2012 Uzbekistan Cup

-The 2012 Uzbekistan Cup is the 20th season of the annual Uzbek football Cup competition.
+The 2012 Uzbekistan Cup was the 20th season of the annual Uzbek football Cup competition.
 The Cup draw was held on January 25, 2012 in Tashkent.

 The competition started on 23 March 2012 and ended on 30 November 2012 with the final at the Pakhtakor Markaziy Stadium in Tashkent.
 FC Pakhtakor are the defending champions.

 The cup winner were guaranteed a place in the 2013 AFC Champions League.